seunghyunshin111/Data_Analysis_Visualization/README.md

 - ### Data Processing of Trump's tweets
 - ### Analysis of English words
-- ### Netflix watching data's Datatype transformation
+- ### Datatype transformation of Netflix watching data